Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit

-Now we are ready to state the following result, which shows that SLOPE with the two-level regularization sequence can approach any point on the \Mobius transformation \eqref{eq:mob_part} arbitrarily close.
-This result also partially specifies the upper bound $q^\star$ in \Cref{thm:upper trade-off-curve-no-q-form} in the supercritical regime:
+Now we are ready to state the following result, which shows that SLOPE with the two-level regularization sequence can approach any point on the \Mobius transformation \eqref{eq:mob_part} arbitrarily closely.
+This result also specifies the upper bound $q^\star$ in \Cref{thm:upper trade-off-curve-no-q-form} in the supercritical regime: